caturmahdialfurqon/CATzombies/README.md

 <img src="/img/header.png" width=400>
 </h4>

-CATzombies green is a Python 3 app for SECURITY TESTING PURPOSES ONLY!
+CATzombies is a Python 3 app for SECURITY TESTING PURPOSES ONLY!

 CATzombies is an HTTP DoS Test Tool.

 Attack Vector exploited: HTTP Keep Alive + NoCache

 ## How To Use

-   USAGE: ./CATzombies.py <url> [OPTIONS]
+     USAGE: ./goldeneye.py <url> [OPTIONS]

      OPTIONS:
         Flag           Description                     Default
-       -u, --useragents   File with user-agents to use                     (default: randomly generated) -w, --workers      Number of concurrent workers                     (default: 50) -s, --sockets      Number of concurrent sockets                     (default: 30) -m, --method       HTTP Method to use 'get' or 'post'  or 'random'  (default: get)
-       -d, --debug        Enable Debug Mode [more verbose output]          (default: False)
-       -n, --nosslcheck   Do not verify SSL Certificate                    (default: True) -h, --help         Shows this help
+        -u, --useragents   File with user-agents to use                     (default: randomly generated) -w, --workers      Number of concurrent workers                     (default: 50) -s, --sockets      Number of concurrent sockets                     (default: 30) -m, --method       HTTP Method to use 'get' or 'post'  or 'random'  (default: get) -d, --debug        Enable Debug Mode [more verbose output]          (default: False) -n, --nosslcheck   Do not verify SSL Certificate                    (default: True)

 ## Utilities